DHS home page

 Example #1

 In this case eligibility does match buy-in.
-QMB buy-in and eligibility 08/11d as long as worker makes a decision and has all verification in August.
-For SMB/SMF both could go back as far as April of 2011.
-If there is retro eligibility for SMB/SMF, the worker would need to do a 148 back to the first month of eligibility.
+Buy-in and QMB eligibility begin 08/14 as long as worker makes a decision and has all verification in July 2014.
+For SMB/SMF both could go back as far as April of 2014.
+If there is retro eligibility for SMB/SMF, the worker would need to do an online CMU request (or a 148 in 2014) back to the first month of eligibility because it is an MSP-only case per AR-10-063.

 Example #2

 In this case buy-in and eligibility don’t match.
-The buy-in will start in May of 2011 to pick up all of the premiums we should have paid for the client.
+The buy-in will start in May of 2017 to pick up all of the premiums we should have paid for the client.
 The MSP eligibility however is different.
-SMB/SMF and, if service clients and over the SMF limit, SBI/CBI would start on July 1st of 2011.
-QMB would start September 1, 2010.
-A 148 is done per AR 10-063 on the SMB/SMF cases as there is retro buy-in, but no retro MSP eligibility.
+SMB eligibility begins July 1st of 2017, and, if a service or EPD client is over the SMB limit, SBI or CBI coding would be added in July 2017.
+QMB would start August 1, 2017.
+A online CMU request is not done to add SMB back to May per APD-AR 10-063 as there is no retroactive eligibility with existing OHP Plus; only the buy-in is retroactive.

 Example #3